lcroberts/lazylangs.nvim/README.md

 ## Language Support

 Language aliases are what you put in the list that you provide to LazyLanguages.
-If a language has multiple aliases then they are symlinked to a main file that is the first one in the list below.
+If a language has multi]le aliases then they are symlinked to a main file that is the first one in the list below.
 The file lookups are based on file name so when you override a language you are actually overriding a language alias.
 This allows for you to have finer granularity over